How Many Keys are there on a Computer Keyboard?

 Gaming keyboards are in some ways similar to ergonomic keyboards in that they have utility in mind.

 These bits of hardware will have all the keys you need and more.
-Often there is thought put into the aesthetic design of gaming keyboards as well as the function, so you may see keys included that change the backlight or provide shortcuts to screen capturing tools.
+Often there is thought put into the aesthetic design of gaming keyboards and the function so that you may see keys included that change the backlight or provide shortcuts to screen-capturing tools.

 USB vs Bluetooth keyboards

-It used to be that trying to get work done at home meant loads of wires laying around the house.
+It used to be that trying to get work done at home meant loads of wires lying around the house.

 The pieces of tech that they lead up to, such as everyday keyboards, are still undoubtedly useful but can be a bit of an eyesore.

-They are also not always ideal for travelling, with wires getting tangled, taking up extra space in your suitcase and possibly getting in other people’s way on your journey.
+They are also not always ideal for traveling, with wires getting tangled, taking up extra space in your suitcase, and possibly getting in other people’s way on your journey.

-The introduction of wireless keyboards has threatened to put an end to much of that.
+The introduction of wireless keyboards has threatened to end much of that.

-If you’re willing to risk running out of charge every now and then or are happy to trust in your ability to regularly charge your keyboard, then picking a Bluetooth piece of equipment is a great shout.
+If you’re willing to risk running out of charge every now and then or are happy to trust in your ability to charge your keyboard regularly, then picking a Bluetooth piece of equipment is a great shout.